suwuako/bombhook/README.md

  - thats it

 ## TODO
-- legit mode
+- legit mode - current WIP
-- read rules of the game
+- read full rules of the game
 - improve algorythm so that once max lives are reached it uses shorter words
 - fix a nasty workaround where opponent's inputs cant be read so it instead checks if your input fails
 - tell when the game ends and reset to tui or smthn